mateussouzaweb/nicedeck/docs/Network Disks.md

 Please be aware that gaming with network disks has its own limitations due to network speeds:

-- A standard 1 Gbps connection caps out at ~115 MB/s, so you need to calculate how many seconds the game assets will take to load.
+- Your connection speed determines how fast game assets can load.
+Here are the theoretical maximum transfer speeds per connection type:
+  - 1 Gbps → ~115 MB/s
+  - 2.5 Gbps → ~286 MB/s
+  - 5 Gbps → ~572 MB/s
+  - 10 Gbps → ~1144 MB/s
 - Small files, like retro games (GBA, PS1, ...) tend to work well on 1 Gbps because the assets are small and load almost instantly into RAM.
 Bandwidth is rarely saturated in such cases.
-- Massive or uncompressed files, such as modern AAA titles or games with installs larger than 50 GB, will require a 2.5 Gbps to 10 Gbps network.
+- Massive or uncompressed files, such as modern AAA titles, will require a 2.5 Gbps to 10 Gbps network.
 Modern assets stream dynamically from storage while playing, so a slow network will cause texture pop-in or stuttering.
 - Wi-Fi can also greatly affect performance — stick to Wi-Fi 6 or use cables when possible.
 - While playing, network bandwidth can be saturated, especially on bigger games.
 When the network is saturated, it will affect the network speed for all devices.